hcmlab/multimediate-participants/README.md

    Eye contact accuracy: 0.17763157894736842
    ```

-1. Add the `-d` flag to see if the code also works inside a docker image:
+1. Add the `-d` flag to see if the code also works inside a docker image.
+   This step requires that docker is already installed (see instructions on [installing docker](https://docs.docker.com/get-docker/)).

    ```bash
    # Eye contact task